CircuitMess/CircuitMess-Ringo/README.md

-# CircuitMess Ringo - an educational DIY mobile
+# CircuitMess Ringo - an educational DIY mobile phone

 **This is the main CircuitMess Ringo GitHub repository.**